 5. Test the product on different types of equipment and software.

-It is the best way to prepare your program for real-life users who won’t be using a single platform.
+It is the best way to prepare your program for real-life users who won’t use a single platform.

 Try it on Mac and PC.
 Test it on different browsers like Chrome, Safari, Firefox, etc.

-The more places you test it at, the higher the likelihood that you discover all the bugs and regressions.
+The more places you test it, the higher the likelihood of discovering all the bugs and regressions.